(919) 752-3088

 How a Family Law Attorney Can Help

 Joint custody arrangements can benefit you and your child.
 However, reaching an amicable joint custody agreement can be challenging.
 Working with an experienced family law attorney means you have an advocate on your side, someone willing to fight for your family.
-At Marshall & Taylor PLLC, our family law team wants to help you find the right custody balance for you and your child.
+At Marshall & Taylor PLLC, our team of family law attorneys can help you find the right custody balance for you and your child.